 “You imbecile,” you mutter.
 You toss your phone onto the bed and pour another three fingers of scotch into your glass, drink it down and wince as it blazes a trail.
 Tears well up in your eyes, but you fight them back, pretend it’s just the sharp edge of the alcohol.

 She can’t call you anymore.
-You’ll have to tell her.
 Naturally, she’ll be hurt, she’ll be angry, because she has no idea how deep your feelings run.
 You’ve strongarmed them down into a far corner of your heart for months now.
 But you can’t anymore.
 Longing has grown like a tumor, threatens to break through your breastbone, spill out through your rib-cage.
 You’re not sure what kind of monster might be unleashed.

 You stare at the phone on your bed and imagine her at home, on her own bed.
 Young, beautiful.
 Probably sleeping, since she likes to rise early and run before breakfast.
 And on the bed beside her, her husband.
 Also young, handsome, fit.
 An athlete.
 You unconsciously rub a hand across your soft middle, push aside a mental image of the two of them making love.

 You met the husband once, ran into them together at an ice cream place in town last summer, back when you only admired her loveliness from a distance.
 If only it had remained so.
-But she worked at the library, and you spend a lot of time there.
-When she found that you’re a writer, she began talking to you regularly.
+But she works at the library, and you spend a lot of time there.
+When she found that you’re a writer, she began striking up conversations.
 She wants to write, and you agreed to look at her work.
 It was unpolished, but surprisingly good.
 It seemed the two of you had plenty to talk about in spite of vast differences.